accoumar12/hypermedia-applications/README.md

 This is the official repository of the Hypermedia Web Application project, course followed in Politecnico di Milano during the Academic year 2022/23

 This website has been designed for a Venture Capital Company.
-In attached you can find the Design document and the implementation code (and usability inspection?) of the website.
+Attached you can find the Design document and the implementation code (and usability inspection?) of the website.

 The authors are: